-Faculty Area Music

-Credits 10 (full year) Must be studied in conjunction with Music Performance - instrument or voice is required, along with participation in at least one College ensemble.
+Faculty Area Music Credits 10 (full year) Must be studied in conjunction with Music Performance - Ensemble.
+Prerequisites A minimum of three years individual tuition and technical expertise on a musical instrument or voice is required, along with participation in at least one College ensemble.
 Weekly accompaniment is provided by the College.